 Q0 – Quality Level 0 – No Solution

-Users may encounter an error message, “Compute GNSS Trajectory FAILED!”.
+In ASPSuite, users may encounter an error message, “Compute GNSS Trajectory FAILED!”.
 The pos file is empty if there is no GNSS solution computed.

 The rover navigation (ephemeris) file is empty or doesn’t sufficiently cover the period of collection.
 Often happens with flights less than 15min in length due to the broadcast frequency of the ephemeris information.
 See the following post for suggested resolutions: https://support.geocue.com/error-rover-position-file-pos-empty